 Overnight Parking Restrictions

-All vehicles parked in the SLU Campus garages and the SLU lots after 11 p.m. must display a valid SLU hangtag or will be subject to ticket and tow.
+All vehicles parked in the SLU Campus garages and the SLU lots after 11 p.m (with the exception the Olive garage visitor section) must display a valid SLU hangtag or will be subject to ticket and tow.
 The following restrictions apply:

-- All vehicles parked in the premium or preferred areas after 11 p.m. must display a valid permit for that lot or will be subject to immediate tow.
+- All vehicles parked in the Premium or 24 Hour Reserved areas after 2:00 a.m. must display a valid permit for that parking area AND space or it will be subject to immediate ticket and tow.

 Motorcycles have the same restrictions as all other vehicles.
 They must be parked in a valid parking space and if that area requires a permit, then the motorcycle must display a valid permit (sticker obtained from Parking and Card Services office).
 The motorcycle must not obstruct an aisle in any way nor can the motorcycle obstruct or hinder parking in adjacent parking stalls.
 Motorcycles cannot park on sidwalks, lawns, mallways, drive ways, bike racks, or in hashed areas.